Win's Entertainment: Company history

 Star Entertainment was eventually sold to China Star Group in 1996, while the founder of Winson (Sonny Chan) moved on to resurrect its label, engaging in distribution of VCD/DVD of old Cantonese films/opera as well as making a couple of modern films up to present time.

 In 1999, Charles closed down the Win's Entertainment studio, and founded another studio called "One Hundred Years of Film" (一百年電影有限公司).
 Charles continued to produce and present films under China Star.

 In 2009, the company has been returned and renamed as "Win's Movie and Television Production" (永盛影視製作有限公司), replacing One Hundred Years of Film.
 The company didn't last long and it was short-lived.
 The company went defunct in 2010.

 Subsidiaries

 Subsidiaries of Win's Entertainment (Hong Kong) Co Ltd include production companies such as One Hundred Years of Film, China Star Entertainment Group, and Winson Entertainment/Star Entertainment.

+Ocean Shores Video

+Ocean Shores Video, the home video division of Win's Entertainment was an initial company in video production.
+It was a subsidiary of Ocean Shores Group.
+In 1982, it had roughly 520 videos in Betamax and VHS.
+The videos were distributed through three brands: Ocean Shores Video, Wild West Video, and Omni Video.
+The company's primary markets in 1982 were Europe and Southeast Asia, especially Malaysia and Singapore.
+By 1989, it was selling videos in Japan.
+In Hong Kong, it allowed members of a video club to borrow cassettes.
+Win's Entertainment acquired Ocean Shores Video in 1990, after which it started concentrating on distributing content for STAR TV, Media Asia, and other companies.